josealobato/travel-sample-app/README.md

 5. **Connect feature to service**.
 Connecting the feature to the service and building the view model from the entities to show them on screen.
 6. **Images**.
 Show the images on the interface.
 7. **Remote Storage query for one day and many places**.
 Use the place's query to fill the one-way itineraries query.
 Also, restrict the departure to a single day.
+8. **Loading and Error State**.
+Quickly handle the error, loading, and no data states on the View.

 ## VIP pattern